exu3/exu3/README.md

+## Heyo, I'm Ella :v:
-:wave: Hi!
-I'm Ella, a high school student from California.
+:wave: I'm a high school student from California.
 I'm learning how to code.
 I love learning new skills and building random things!
 When I'm not coding, you can find me hiking, staring out the window, or hanging out with my chickens. :chicken:

 <details closed>
 <summary> :octocat: <b>My GitHub Stats</b> </summary>